FeminismIsAwesome/better-angels/readme.txt

 Read the [Buoy Administration Guide](https://github.com/meitar/better-angels/wiki/Buoy-Administration-Guide) for more information on how to administer a Buoy for your community.

+= Installation notes and troubleshooting =

+If you are having trouble installing Buoy, make sure the computer hosting your website meets the following minimum requirements:

+* PHP 5.3 or greater is installed.
+* You have installed or updated to the version of WordPress mentioned in the **Requires** field of this file.

 == Frequently Asked Questions ==

 = Where do I get Buoy?
 I don't see it in the app store. =